 The organiser must define the start and landing field before the start of the contest.
 Within the start and landing field each competitor must have adequate space to conduct his launches and landings, at least 30 metres distance to any person in the start direction.
-The organiser should consider about 900 m per competitor, (square of 30 m x 30 m).
+The organiser should consider about 900 m^2 per competitor, (square of $30 \text{ m} \times 30 \text{ m}$).

-All launches and landings must happen within this area.
 The border line defining the start and landing field is part of the start and landing field.
-Any launch or landing outside this area is scored zero for the flight.